- road to recovery

 amescosa - road to recovery NGO is a private initiative and was founded 2016 in Kilifi - North Coast of Kenya.

-Guided by the conviction that effective healing and sustained recovery of substance dependence only can happen through tapping the healthy pith, which every human being possesses, and thus through the activation of the natural, inherent self-healing ability which includes the unity of body, psyche and spirit on the level of the therapeutic work as well as on the medical-treatment level, we pursue since 2017 a new, holistic treatment path combining Homeopathy, special tailored diet, different kinds of art therapy and case specific social work.
-We focus especially upon marginalized, young women and mothers in alcohol and drug dependence and closely associated with psychological, sexual, physical and mental abuse lacking access to treatment within Kilifi County.
+Guided by the conviction and the personal experience that effective healing and sustained recovery of substance dependence only can happen through the healthy pith, which every human being possesses, and thus through the activation of the natural, inherent self-healing ability which comprises the unity of body, psyche and spirit on the level of the therapeutic work as well as on the medical-treatment level, we pursue since 2017 a new, holistic treatment path combining Homeopathy, special tailored diet, different kinds of art therapy and case specific social work including all spheres of life.
+We focus especially upon marginalized, young women and mothers in alcohol and drug dependence and closely associated with psychological, sexual, emotional, physical and mental abuse lacking access to treatment.

-Further, Kilifi County is the only County at the Coast with still no active engagement in prevention and treatment and rehabilitation.
-Therefor amescosa - road to recovery intends to favor a lobby for dependence work as a carrier for consistent, effective and sustained interventions and measures in the complex realm of shared responsibility.
-In this matter we have held the first Forum about "Alternative holistic approach for a successful and sustained recovery from alcohol and drug dependence" on 11th of May 2018 to bring together government, national and international organizations, institutions and civil society to initialize a movement to break new ground.
+Kilifi County has as the only County at the Coast not undertaken any local efforts in prevention and inpatient or outpatient treatment and rehabilitation.
+Therefor, surpassing the main treatment and rehabilitation work and to break new ground, the engagement of amescosa - road to recovery shall favor the formation of a functional lobby for dependence work as a carrier for consistent, effective and sustained interventions and measures to eradicate alcohol and drug dependence and abuse within Kilifi County in shared responsibility.
+Along these lines we set the pillar for a new movement in conducting the first Forum about "Alternative holistic approach for a successful and sustained recovery from alcohol and drug dependence" on 11th of May 2018 to reunite government, national and international organizations, institutions and civil society to lay important tracks for the future.

-Apart from individual aspects and personal disposition, our experience shows that there are factors in common which drive young women as adolescents or even children in substance dependence: early forced marriage with a much older man, gender based violence, early pregnancy, family history of substance dependence, rigid cultural aspects, poverty, abuse and child trauma.
+Apart from individual reasons which drive young women into substance dependence, there are a rage of aspects in common why they develop substance dependence already as adolescents or even children: abuse, rape, early pregnancy, early forced marriage with a much older man, gender based violence and discrimination, family history of substance dependence, rigid cultural aspects, poverty and childhood trauma.